Extending NAS to Google Cloud Storage with Komprise

 In this mode, data is encrypted on Komprise Observers using AES 256-bit symmetric key encryption before transferring to GCP.
 During access, the Komprise Observer retrieves encrypted data from Google that is transmitted in encrypted format.
 The Komprise Observer then decrypts the data using the Data Encryption Key and then sends it to the user.
 This is a heightened security mode where data is only available through the Komprise grid and not directly in Google.

 Extend Your NAS to Google Cloud Storage with Komprise

-With the Google Cloud Platform service Cloud Storage and Komprise, you can realize the benefits of actively archiving and replicating data to the Google Cloud without disrupting users and applications.
+With the Google Cloud Platform service Cloud Storage and Komprise, you can realize the benefits of actively tiering, archiving and replicating data to the Google Cloud without disrupting users and applications.

 Learn more about how Komprise and Google can help you cut costs, free up primary storage capacity, and strengthen data protection.
 Schedule a demonstration today.